-Students are placed into appropriate language course levels based on oral proficiency interviews and written exams (placement tests) conducted either during the week prior to the start of the program or during orientation online.
+Students are placed into appropriate language course levels based on oral proficiency interviews and written exams (placement tests) conducted during orientation online.

 Learning Outcomes

 By the end of the course, students should be able to:

 - Understand and process information given over the telephone: - Communicate with a group of native speakers on a professional subject; - Listen to, take accurate notes on, and summarize a speech or an informal discussion on their special interests; - Understand and investigate attitudes towards culture.